plaboni25/learning-python/README.md

-# wipro-pjp
+# learning Python
-Solution to python pjp problems
+This repository contains all sorts of small problems that can help anyone learn python from basic.